AlexandrSokolov/java_language/collections/maps/faq.maps.md

 Removing a key from the `keyset` removes the single corresponding key-value association.

 ### Removing a value from the collection returned by `values`
-Removing a value from the collection returned by values, on the other hand, removes only one of the associations mapping to it;
+Removing a value from the collection returned by `values`, on the other hand, removes only one of the associations mapping to it;
 the value may still be present as part of an association with a different key.